bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     8.6
    </td>
    <td colspan="2" >
     Certify that assembly low-level code is only used if necessary and is properly commented on and documented.
+For context, it should be used for intricate operations such as direct manipulation of storage/stack, accessing certain storage slots, and modifying memory, which are usually beyond the capability of high-level languages.
+Moreover, operation-specific assembly code can often be more gas-efficient, making it a necessary choice for optimizing transaction cost in certain scenarios.
+However, it's important to note that with these enhanced abilities comes increased risk, as assembly allows developers to bypass safety checks normally provided by high-level languages.
    </td>
    <td>Low
    </td>